matt-the-ogre/tide-calendar/README.md

 - **Organizing Projects**: Keep each of your Python projects in separate directories with their own virtual environments to manage dependencies effectively.
 - **Requirements File**: If your project depends on multiple packages, consider creating a `requirements.txt` file listing all your dependencies.
 You can then install all of them at once using `pip install -r requirements.txt`.

-By following these steps, you should have a fully functional virtual environment for running your Python projects without affecting the rest of your system's setup.